If you purchase an independently reviewed product or service through a link on our website, Robb Report may receive an affiliate commission.

 Rastelli’s Private Stock Prime Rib Roast

 For more than 40 years, Ray Rastelli, Jr. has been in the business of meat.
 In 1976 he built a butcher shop in New Jersey that he and his brother expanded to multiple locations.
 Now you can order their steak online in the form of subscription boxes or one-off sets.
 All their beef is antibiotic, steroid- and hormone-free.
-Feed the whole crew with this stunning, wet-aged, five-lb. prime rib roast.
+Feed the whole crew with this stunning, wet-aged, four-pound prime rib roast.

 Pat Lafrieda Dry-Aged Tomahawks